 Less is more

-Because the holder's photo is secured with high technology, and the link with the document is made using traditional security elements, there is reduced requirement for a variety of security features.
+Because the holder's photo is secured with high technology, and the link with the document is made using traditional security elements, there is a reduced requirement for a variety of security features.
 Indeed these are usually implemented to secure the photo, and often unknown to controllers.
-The design can therefore be made leaner and more familiar to controllers.
+The design can, therefore, be made leaner and more familiar to controllers.

 The focus is back on the photo.
 Controllers know what to look for and how to authenticate it.
 Their task is made simpler and faster.